bangkitdc/Algeo01-21055/README.md

 Linux/MacOS: Please run manually ¯\_(ツ)_/¯

 ## Note
-Make sure you inputed the matrices right, because we use buffered reader so the number of element in the row or column must be precise
+Make sure you inputed the matrices right, because we use buffered reader so the number of element in the row or column must be precise.

 ## Thank You (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧